Getuard/Getuard/README.md

 ## Hi there 👋

 🚧 **Currently Working On**
-I'm currently building my personal portfolio website — it's still under construction, but coming soon!
+I'm currently building my personal portfolio website, it's still under construction, but coming soon!

 📚 **What I've Been Up To**
 Over the past little while, I’ve been focused on leveling up my skills and earning certifications.
 Some of the courses I’ve been working through include: